Gert Koen (photo from 2017) has been the maintenance manager at Woody’s Consumer Brands right from the start.

 What a remarkable life and an equally remarkable heritage.
 This is maybe why we feel so much at home between meat people.
 They are all hard working and real.

-We are honoured to have Gert as part of the Woodys Team.
+We are honoured to have Gert as part of our bacon company team.

-The photos below was taken in Jeppe street Johannesburg.
+The photos below were taken at Jeppe street Johannesburg.

 Information supplied by Gert Koen, 2017